 Phase 3—Diagram automatic layouts

 The diagram automatic layouts phase is also optional.
-It occurs when diagram layouts are configured on the diagram template to be automatically executed during diagram generation.
-In this case, the configured layouts are chained, each in turn, in the entry sequence order they were configured in the template; that is, layout 1 running on the initial geometry of the features in the diagram, and layout N working from the diagram features geometry resulting from the execution of algorithm (N-1).
+It occurs when diagram layouts are configured on the diagram template to be automatically run during diagram generation.
+In this case, the configured layouts are chained, each in turn, in the entry sequence order they were configured in the template; that is, layout 1 running on the initial geometry of the features in the diagram, and layout N working from the diagram features geometry resulting from the (N-1) algorithm process.

 The three building phases are as follows:

 - The diagram building process first creates a diagram feature for each network feature or network object in the input selection set.